 The new Air Traffic Control Tower that Eastern Engineering Group and CTBX designed to replace the old tower stands twice as tall as the first.
 They equipped and built the new ATCT with state-of-the-art technology and new advances in-cab glazing.
 They built the structures to the new and improved building codes to ensure safety.
 Regarding the new tower’s potential lifespan Mr. Lally stated, “In reality/practicality it will probably be another 50 years, with the potential to last 100!”

 Even aesthetically pleasing to the eyes, the Air Traffic Control Tower was designed with illuminated sails on the sides of the building to represent Melbourne’s city logo, which was trimmed with LED lights that can change to different colors.
 Cue Empire State Building light-vibes, just here in Florida!

 The new Air Traffic Control Tower took 6 months to design and get approval after the completion of extensive checks and reviews.
 3 months after the completion of the designs, the ATCT took 18 months worth of construction time.
-Due to size and safety measures, it was necessary to strategically schedule each trade to work on their part of the construction, such as plumbers, electricians, e
+Due to size and safety measures, it was necessary to strategically schedule each trade to work on their part of the construction, such as plumbers, electricians, engineers, etc.

 Triple Component Knock-out!